SamuelHaefner/RiskAversionInShareAuctions/Readme.md

   ```rho``` -- positive real number, the risk preference
   ```m``` -- number of bootstrap rounds
 #### Return value
-A list of two matrices, with columns corresponding to bootrap round and rows corresponding to bidder groups.
+A list of two matrices, with the columns corresponding to bootstrap rounds and rows corresponding to bidder groups.
 The first matrix counts the number of violations, the second matrix counts the total number of test inequalities.

 -----
 ```